 5.5 Self Access Learning Centre

-There is a Self Access Learning Centre with 25 computers and internet facilities at Kurumankadu premises of the Faculty of Applied Science.
-During the free time, students can utilize this learning centre.
-This is to encourage self learning skills of the students.
+There is a Self Access Learning Centre with computers and internet facilities at the Faculty of Applied Science.
+The students can utilize this learning centre to enhance their knowledge and independent learning.

 5.6 IT Centre